ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 </aside>

 By considering how our styles and scrips effect the rendering our page, we can increase the time to first render for our user’s.

+[^x]: To learn more about preload, I recommend reading the post Preload: What Is It Good For? by Yoav Weiss https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/

 ### Further Reading